Nepal Trekking Permits and Cost

 Rural Municipality Permit for Trekking in Nepal

 Rural Municipality (RM) administrative division was established in 2017 and replaced the existing village development committees.
 There are currently 460 rural municipalities.
 Since 2018 Khumbu Pasang Lhamu Rural Municipality is the only local level government among all the rural municipalities that implemented the trekking permit rule for trekkers in the Khumbu region.
-Before TIMS Card permit was used carried by all trekkers in the Everest region.
+Before TIMS Card permit was used and carried by all trekkers in the Everest region.

 Personal documents that are required to obtain Trekking Permits in Nepal